Understanding Writing Prompts

 Time4Writing Builds Fundamental Skills

 At Time4Writing, we focus on teaching the fundamental skills required for good writing.
 Each student is paired with a certified teacher for one-on-one instruction.
 Our teachers draw from their classroom experience to help their students with all the nuts and bolts of building good essays, beginning with understanding the writing prompt.
-There is a free flow of “conversation” via the Internet, and students thrive under the individual attention to their writing.
+There is a free flow of conversation between students and the teacher, helping students thrive with individualized attention to their writing.
 Writing becomes something they enjoy, instead of a chore.
-Learn more about our unique online writing programs for elementary, middle school, and high school students.
+Learn more about how Time4Writing’s certified teacher-led program works for homeschool, afterschool practice, or summer skill-building.